lutzzdias/travelling-salesman-problem/README.md

 - build: build components, eg. build tool, ci pipeline, dependencies, etc
 - ops: operational components, eg. infrastructure, deployment, recovery, etc
 - chore: miscellaneous commits, eg. modifying .gitignore, etc
+- merge: default merge message with a few adaptations (see below)

 **Example**

 ```
 feat: implement from_textio within the problem class
+merge: #X from <repo/branch>
 ```

+Where `X` is the PR number and `repo/branch` is the repo and branch that was merged into the current branch. such as `lutzzdias/11-solution-add_moves`.